Business Council Members

-For more than 45 years, the Valley Village mission has been “to protect, foster, develop and advance the rights and interests of people with developmental disabilities.”
+For almost 50 years, the Valley Village mission has been “to protect, foster, develop and advance the rights and interests of people with developmental disabilities.”
 The more than 400 adults who live in Valley Village’s 18 residences or participate in their day programs play an important role in our community.
-They benefit from the diverse culture on display at local festivals, enjoy outings to landmarks such as the Getty Museum, cheer at sporting events and delight in visits to the zoo.
+They benefit from the diverse culture on display at local festivals, enjoy outings to landmarks such as the Getty Museum, cheer at sporting events, and delight in visits to the zoo.
 Just as the community enriches their lives, they enrich the community.

 Good corporate citizenship is about giving back to your community.
 By supporting organizations that serve the community, businesses are investing in the future as well as meeting current needs.
 Valley Village, with its deep roots in the community and its 45-year record of serving those in need of special services, is an organization we are proud to invest in.
 We invite you to join us.